blabla1337/skf-flask/skf/markdown/code_examples/java/1-code_example--CSRF_Token--.md

 	/*
-	The next step is implementing this random token in each form field as a hidden input parameter and send it to a function which checks if the submitted token is equal to the one set after succesful validation.
+	The next step is implementing this random token in each form field as a hidden input parameter and send it to a function which checks if the submitted token is equal to the one set after successful validation.
 	*/

 	<%